 During the 2003–2008 energy crisis, rapid rise in the prices of auto fuel discouraged car purchases especially sport utility vehicles (SUVs) and pickup trucks with low fuel economy.
 This posed a major challenge for the American “Big Three” of General Motors, Ford, and Chrysler who had made them their primary focus, given historical popularity and relatively high profit margins.
 Their combined US market share declined from 70% in 1999 to 53% in 2008.
 In comparison the impact of the crisis on big European and Asian manufacturers was much lower given their higher focus on hatchbacks and fuel efficient cars, highlighting the need for firms to quickly redirect resource allocation in response to changing market conditions.

-Fairphone has partnered with 3D Hubs (a network of 30,000 3D printing locations) to produce protective cases, on demand, in 200 different locations.
-This has helped reduce inventory levels to zero, ensuring that the company was not subject to currency fluctuations anymore while also delivering enhanced customer engagement
+Fairphone has partnered with 3D Hubs, which is now called Hubs (a network of 30,000 3D printing locations) to produce protective cases, on demand, in 200 different locations.
+This has helped reduce inventory levels to zero, ensuring that the company was not subject to currency fluctuations anymore while also delivering enhanced customer engagement.

 2. Agility to react to competitive changes